 All these caves and tunnels intertwine in the underground part of the city and they are an important part of its history.

-I recently joined a guided tour of the underground city (you can check it out here) and thought it was so interesting that I decided to write about it.
+I recently joined this guided tour of the underground city and thought it was so interesting that I decided to write about it.
 Curious to find out more?
 Continue reading!

 Make sure to also read my post The Best Things To Do In Cagliari.